garmartirosy/profile/crm/README.md

 As you run the start.sh install, also follow the [steps below video](https://community.suitecrm.com/t/how-to-install-suitecrm-8-6-1-under-10-minutes/93252).

-We're avoiding sudo here for better security:
+We're avoiding sudo here for better security, however you'll need to do additional manual steps below.

 	./start.sh